 Breakfast at the hotel.
 The cruise departs in the morning from Skeppsbron quay in the Old Town of Stockholm.
 The guide welcomes you aboard and shows you to your cabin.
 Turn off your mobile phone, leave the stress of everyday life behind, and give yourself a few days of total relaxation with good food and interesting encounters.
 All meals are included and served at set times in the dining room.
 During the cruise between Stockholm and Gothenburg the first lock on the cruise is Hammarby lock.
 From here on the ship sails through the archipelago on Lake Mälaren.
 Pass Drottningholm Castle, the home of the Royal family since 1981, and on UNESCO’S list of World Heritage sites.
 When reaching Södertälje you will find the largest lock in Scandinavia; 135 meters long.
 Continue through the archipelago of St Anna and Södermanland before arriving to Trosa; a small town that dates back to the 14th century.
 In Trosa you will be taken on a walk along the canals and alleys.
 The ship stops overnight in Sävsundet.

 Early morning departure from Sävsundet.
-After breakfast you will arrive to Stegeborg Castle and taken on a guided tour.
-The castle is situated on a small island overlooking the bay of Slätbaken.
-The fort dates from the early middle Ages and was built to guard the inlet to Söderköping.
+After breakfast you will arrive to Stegeborg Fortress and taken on a guided tour.
+The fortress is situated on a small island overlooking the bay of Slätbaken.
+It dates back to the early middle Ages and was built to guard the inlet to Söderköping.
 At Mem the ship goes through the first of the 58 narrow locks on the Göta Canal.
 In 1832, the Göta Canal was inaugurated at Mem amid great pomp and circumstance in the presence of King Karl XIV Johan and his family.
 Later on you will visit the idyllic town of Söderköping, founded in the early 1200s and very important during the Hanseatic period.
 Continue to Lake Asplången and Lake Roxen before arriving to Berg where you will find the Carl-Johan lock staircase.
 This is the longest in the canal with seven connected locks that lifts or lowers boats 18.8 meters, a fascinating spectacle that often attracts a large audience.
 The ship stops overnight in Berg.

 Start the morning with a guided tour to the convent of Vreta, the first nunnery in Sweden dating from around 1100.
 The old convent church at Vreta is one of Sweden’s most interesting, offering many medieval treasures.
 You can also go for a swim in Lake Roxen or stand by the locks watching the ship going through the last of the 15 locks at Berg.
 After departure from Berg you will pass two aqueducts before arriving to a hand-operated lock at Borensberg.
 In the evening the ship berths in Motala where you will visit Motala Motor Museum.
 Here you can find a large exhibition of antique cars and motorcycles in authentic surroundings.
 It was Baltzar von Platen, the founder of the Göta Canal, who drew up the plans for Motala, and today it is called "the Capital of the Göta Canal".
 The ship stops overnight in Motala.